BlockchainCommons/BCSwiftSecureComponents/Docs/03-ENVELOPE-NOTATION.md

 A specific digital object is identified and several layers of metadata are attributed to it.
 In this example some predicates are specified as strings (indicated by quotes) while other predicates use tagged well-known integers (no quotes).

-This structure uses the `dereferenceVia` predicate to indicate that the full book in EPUB format may be retrieved using ExampleStore, and that its hash will match the hash provided, while more information about the author may be retrieved from the Library of Congress, and this information may change over time.
+This structure uses the `dereferenceVia` predicate to indicate that the full book in EPUB format may be retrieved using ExampleStore, and that its digest will match the digest provided, while more information about the author may be retrieved from the Library of Congress, and this information may change over time.

 ```
 Digest(e8aa201db4044168d05b77d7b36648fb7a97db2d3e72f5babba9817911a52809) [